How to Improve Last Mile Logistics

-Understanding the current efforts to optimize last mile delivery is essential for adapting to shifts in supply chain logistics and shipping costs.
+Understanding the current efforts to optimize last or final mile delivery is essential for adapting to shifts in supply chain logistics and shipping costs.
 These changes impact all industries, not just delivery companies or third-party logistics providers.
-Last mile logistics knowledge is even valuable for recipients, such as the end consumer, to help gain a better understanding of how last mile logistics is shaping the way purchases reach their final delivery destination and the way we shop.
+Last mile logistics knowledge is even valuable for recipients, such as the end consumer, to help gain a better understanding of how last mile delivery logistics are shaping the way purchases reach their final delivery destination and the way we shop.

 There are many significant changes happening in last mile logistics now, including a greater reliance on automation, the incorporation of crowdsourcing into the supply chain, and existing technologies being leveraged in new and innovative ways.
 In this article, we’ll break down some basics about last mile logistics, including what last mile logistics is, why it’s important, what trends are affecting last mile logistics, and what changes are occurring in response to those trends.